Introduction Biography Addresses Portraits

 Firecrest, page 37

-He slipped into gumboots and put up his rod, a small brook rod which would arch to in limit a he got into a big sea trout.
+He slipped into gumboots and put up his rod, a small brook rod which would arch to its limit as he got into a big sea trout.
 From the few flies he carried in his wallet he chose a March Brown which he had tied himself, dressed with a brown quill body and a partridge hackle with a touch of silver twist showing in the body.
 He went down the steep, treed slope of the bluff, over rocks at the bottom to the edge of a shallow suckle which he waded easily to the other bank.
 The river was low but was clear of the waist-high mist which lay over the far fields.
 He had fished this stretch of water many times and know it well at all heights.
 Without much hope for better than a trout or a few small peal, he began to fish down the Cliff Pool from the shallow neck.
 The feel of a rod in his hand, the sweet curl of the line going out brought back to him, as it always did when he had not fished for long, the memory of Ireland and the Blackwater where he had always been taken once a year by his mother during his school holidays, staying at a hotel in Fermoy and out early and late with a ghillie—all provided, as he soon realized, by his undeclared father, willing to make a man of all parts of him but afraid or ashamed because of his position and family to do it with open acknowledgement …

 Harrison was a better fisherman, better shot and better horseman than he, and—as with everything he did—Harrison was ruthless, leaving laws for those who were stupid enough to be law-abiding.
 In fishing he recognized no close seasons, no wet or dry fly prohibitions, would spin, prawn, worm and gag and foul hook according to fancy, hunting without quarter because to hunt was the only really fierce joy he knew.